 By default, Azure AD issues a token on an hourly basis.
 After moving off the corporate network, within an hour the policy is enforced for applications using modern authentication.

 User IP address

 The IP address used in policy evaluation is the public IP address of the user.
-For devices on a private network, this IP address is not the client IP of the user’s device on the intranet, it is the address used by the network to connect to the public internet.
+For devices on a private network, this IP address isn't the client IP of the user’s device on the intranet, it's the address used by the network to connect to the public internet.